nusratsupti/nusratsupti/README.md

 ---

-⭐️ *“Driven by curiosity, guided by data, and committed to creating meaningful user experiences.”*
+⭐️ *“Driven by curiosity, guided by data, and committed to creating impactful user experiences.”*